isabella232/autospotting.io/content/faq.md

 ## Shall I contribute to Autospotting code?

-Of course, all contributions are welcome :)
+Of course, all contributions are more than welcome :-)

 For details on how to contribute have a look [here](https://github.com/AutoSpotting/AutoSpotting/blob/master/CONTRIBUTING.md)